Retrieving data with Perl DBI DBD::ODBC

 $sth->{NAME_lc}->[0] returns 'a'.

-NOTE the NAME attribute can return lowercase or uppercase column names depending on the database.
-Some database will always uppercase column names in create statements if they are unquoted and some databases retain the case of column names if they are enclosed in the identifier quote character.
-TIP: For this reason it is best to use NAME_uc or NAME_lc.
+Note The NAME attribute can return lower case or upper case column names depending on the database.
+Some database always uppercase column names in CREATE statements if they are unquoted.
+Some databases retain the case of column names if they are enclosed in the identifier quote character.
+For this reason, it's best to use NAME_uc or NAME_lc.

-NOTE.
-Some drivers may be unable to return a column name at all e.g. if the column was an expression like 1 or a function. e.g. "select 1 from table" in MS SQL Server returns an empty string for $sth-{NAME}->[0].
-TIP: You can get around this using column aliases as in "select 1 as col1 from table".
+Note.
+Some ODBC drivers may be unable to return a column name at all if the column is an expression like 1 or a function.
+For example, SELECT 1 FROM table in SQL Server returns an empty string for $sth-{NAME}->[0].
+You can get around this by using column aliases as in SELECT 1 as col1 FROM table.

-NAME_hash, NAME_lc_hash and NAME_uc_hash are like NAME, NAME_lc and NAME_uc except the result is a hash instead of an array with the keys being the column names and the values being the column index starting at 0.
+NAME_hash, NAME_lc_hash, and NAME_uc_hash are like NAME, NAME_lc and NAME_uc except that the result is a hash instead of an array, with the keys being the column names, and the values being the column index starting at 0.

 print join(", ", @{$sth->{TYPE}}), "\n";

-returns 4, 1, 6.
-The column types are defined by international standards (see the DBI manual).
+returns 4, 1, and 6.
+The column types are defined by international standards (refer to the DBI manual).

 Using parameters